Alaska Quit Claim Deed Form

 Enter the full name(s) of the Grantor(s) and their address.

-To sufficiently describe the property being transferred, enter the following (note: the following information can be copied from the last deed, as the information should not have changed):
+To sufficiently describe the property being transferred, enter the name of the county the property is located in, followed by the legal description of the real estate (note: the following information can be copied from the last deed, as the information should not have changed):

 - Lot #